Education Series: Protect: Small Businesses are Big Targets for Hackers

 Due to the projected increase in cyberattacks, the cybersecurity insurance industry is expected to grow.
 Businesses should consider leveraging insurance to reduce the risk of incurring potential losses as a result of a security breach.
 Cybersecurity insurance could help offset some of the financial losses.
 If a data breach were to occur, cybersecurity insurance often provides for engaging IT forensics companies to recover data, remove the threats, and assist with damage control.

 One of the pertinent steps that must be taken in order to implement a robust disaster recovery plan is to know ahead of time which IT assets the company has and what data is stored on each.
 Next, the company should determine how frequently the data needs to be backed up.
 This will help minimize the amount of data that is lost during data recovery.
-Any data that is deemed as critical should be backed up more frequently.
+Any data that is deemed critical should be backed up more frequently.
 Companies can also save money by doing their own back-ups and choosing their own tools.

 CMIT Solutions has a vast array of services to provide companies with the best defensive tools to ensure network security.
 Firewalls, multi-factor authentication, firmware upgrades and more are just a few methods used by CMIT Solutions to guard against cybersecurity attacks.
 Because CMIT currently has the aforementioned resources/processes in place, they are less expensive overall.
-Contact CMIT Solutions of South Nassau today to enhance your company’s network security!
+Contact CMIT Solutions of Metrolina today to enhance your company’s network security!